 This year Charlie has been in Sweden, covering The Alpine World Ski Championships for Discovery and Krasnoyarsk in Russia, providing world feed on the alpine ski races at The Winter Universiade.
-He is the senior lead commentator for The International Hockey Federation on their new competition The FIH Pro League which culminates in June.
+He was the senior lead commentator for The International Hockey Federation on their new competition The FIH Pro League which culminated in June.
 At home he has continued with his work for Ski Sunday, been heavily involved with Euroleague Basketball, The WTA Tour, as well as continuing with Mobil 1 The Grid.
-Later this year Charlie will be stadium announcing at The Cricket World Cup and The Netball World Cup both of which are in England, commentating at The Summer Universiade in Naples, while he is due to call the Olympic Beach Volleyball test event in Tokyo at the end of July.
+Charlie has also been busy stadium announcing at The Cricket World Cup and The Netball World Cup in England, commentating at The Summer Universiade in Naples and calling the Olympic Beach Volleyball test event in Tokyo.

 In 2018 he realised a life time goal when he was lead commentator for Olympic Broadcast Services on the alpine ski racing at The 2018 Winter Olympic Games.
 He was also the lead commentator for NEP on the beach volleyball competition at The 2018 Commonwealth Games on The Gold Coast.
 At home he was the lead commentator for BT Sport at The Women’s Hockey World Cup in London and fulfilled the same role for Star Sports India at the men’s Hockey World Cup in December, he called the finals in both events.